mxbees/libtech_level-up/Mod-01_theCLI/pwd.md

 The phrase is very simple: `pwd`

-Yes, it looks like shorthand for "password.""
+Yes, it looks like shorthand for "password."

 `pwd` means "print working directory."
 Since all three of those words will come up throughout working with the CLI, and in other documentation you might read, let's define them quickly here.